hummingbot/hummingbot-site/docs/v2-strategies/walkthrough.md

 [![script-config](../diagrams/16.png)](../diagrams/16.png)

-Execute the command below to generate the script config:
+Execute the command below to generate the script config file:

 ```
 create --script-config v2_generic_with_controllers

 ```

-!!! tip
-    Once you create the initial controller config, it might be easier to edit this file and replace it with new controller configs rather than having to re-generate each time.
+Enter the file names of your controller configs, separated by commas:

 ```python
 Enter controller configurations >>> conf_market_making.pmm_simple_1.yml, conf_market_making.pmm_simple_2.yml
 Enter a new file name for your configuration >>> conf_v2_generic_with_controllers_1.yml

 ```

+!!! tip
+    Once you create the initial generic script config, it might be easier to edit this file and replace it with new controller names rather than having to re-generate it each time.

 ### Start the script